tracymacharia/CAT_Project_TracyMacharia/README.md

 # CAT_Project_TracyMacharia
-A  class assignment project to create your personal portfolio
+A  class assignment project to create your personal portfolio about myself.